Iran's Guards using Trump victory to claw back power

 THE SUNNI CRESCENT

-"The IRGC will gain more power at least until the dust settles after Trump's win ... the atmosphere in Iran will be militarised because of more power that will be provided to the IRGC," political analyst Hamid Farahvashian said.
+"The IRGC will gain more power at least until the dust settles after Trump's win ... the atmosphere in Iran will be militarized because of more power that will be provided to the IRGC," political analyst Hamid Farahvashian said.

 "Uncertainty over Trump's Iran and regional policies, Iran's presidential election in May and economic hardship that might lead to street protests will force the establishment to give more power to the IRGC."